adhocmarkets/fm-issues/README.md

 # Flexemarkets issues

-Want to report an issue you discovered in https://flexemarkets.com or a missing feature?
-This is the place.
+This is the place to report a bug or missing feature in Flex-E-Markets (https://adhocmarkets.com, or https://flexemarkets.com).
 Provide as much detail as you can.
 A picture is worth a thousand words, so capture a screen-shot if that's helpful.

 Thanks for reporting!

 --The Flexemarkets Team